Hiking in Hawai‘i Volcanoes National Park

 Park trails range in difficulty from easy walks like Kīpukapuaulu (Bird Park) or Nāhuku (Thurston Lava Tube) to longer hikes such as Kīlauea Iki or Mauna Iki.
 Other trails provide access through wilderness areas and are suitable only for those who are in top physical condition and properly outfitted with winter gear.
 Most trails are well maintained and easy to follow.
 Wilderness trails are roughly marked by ahu (cairns - piles of rock).
 Devastation and Waldron Ledge trails are paved and accessible to wheelchairs and strollers.

-All overnight backcountry hiking and camping requires a permit.
-Please visit the Backcountry Hike page for more information.
+All backcountry hiking and camping requires a permit.
+Please visit the Backcountry Hiking page for more information.

 For information about hiking outside the park on the Hawai'i State Trail and Access System, use this link to the Na Ala Hele webpage.